robfletcher/grails-scaffolding/readme.md

 ## Bugs

+ * Autocompleted results need to re-position horizontally if window resized

+## Appearance

  * Blue mouseover highlight on list table looks wrong
- * Autocompleted results need to re-position horizontally if window resized
+ * Do messages with opaque full with bar like Songkick?

 ## Browser issues